• Skip to primary navigation

 • When carrot noodles are cooked at high-heat they become sweet and nutty tasting.

-• The crispy tofu makes it a good source of plant-based protein.
+• The crispy tofu makes it delicious.

 • The sauce is so good!